Expand To Show Full Article

 Salute!

 Salute is how you translate bless you into Italian after someone sneezes.
-Literally, this means health.
+It literally means health.

 Salute!